-Semester examinations will be given in all classes except physical education and music at the senior high level.
+Semester examinations can be given in all classes at the senior high level.
 Tests and final exams will not be given ahead of time.
 Students are not to type tests or grade any major tests.

 Faculty Meetings

 The superintendent and principals will call meetings as needed.
 Certified staff are required to be present at all faculty meetings unless excused by the administration.